 Robustness and see the total count for each tag by using the Tests with Tag widget.
-Use the breakdown to decide if you want to add tests of a certain type or with a certain tag.
+Use the Test Case Breakdown to decide if you want to add tests of a certain type, or with a certain tag, to your project.

 To see the test cases of one type, click the corresponding row in the Tests by Type table to open the Test case type table.
-For each test case, the table shows the source file that contains the test and the test type.
-To see results for all of the test cases, in the Type column, click the filter icon, then select Clear Filters.
+For each test case artifact, the table shows the source file that contains the test and the test type.
+To see results for each of the test cases, in the Type column, click the filter icon , then select Clear Filters.

 To see the test cases that have a tag, click the corresponding row in the Tests with Tag table to open the Test case tags table.
-For each test case, the table shows the source file that contains the test and the tags on the test case.
-To see results for all of the test cases, in the Tags column, click the filter icon, then select Clear Filters.
+For each test case artifact, the table shows the source file that contains the test and the tags on the test case.
+To see results for each of the test cases, in the Tags column, click the filter icon , then select Clear Filters.

 Analyze Test Results and Coverage

 To see a summary of the test results and coverage measurements, use the widgets in the Simulation Test Result Analysis section of the dashboard.
 Find issues in the tests and in the model by using the test result metrics.
 Find coverage gaps by using the coverage metrics and add tests to address missing coverage.